timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle VII-Security and Drug Enforcement/CHAPTER 701-PORT SECURITY/SUBCHAPTER II-PORT SECURITY ZONES.md

   * (2) utilize, as appropriate, government training facilities, courses provided by community colleges, public safety academies, State and private universities, and other facilities; and

   * (3) certify organizations that offer the curriculum for training and certification.

+* (d) PUBLIC SAFETY PERSONNEL DEFINED.—For the purposes of this section, the term "public safety personnel" includes any Federal, State (or political subdivision thereof), territorial, or Tribal law enforcement officer, firefighter, or emergency response provider.